-Philo and I are not on board with how the whole birthday song contest went down.
+Philo and I are not on board with how the whole FMU birthday song contest went down.
 Not so much because my entry wasn't among the winners as because the winners didn't even come close to achieving the announced goal of the contest.
-Whatever the sound engineering or musical merits among the honored compositions, none of the three were straightforward enough, simple enough nor memorable enough to ever replace the famous "Happy Birthday to You" song.
+Whatever the sound engineering or musical merits among the honored compositions, none of the three were straightforward enough, simple enough nor memorable enough ever to replace the famous "Happy Birthday to You" song.

 The third place winner, a tipsy waltz tempo, might be catchy enough for adults to slur-shout in a beer hall venue, but never by children or in the majority of situations where happy birthday is sung.
 The second place winner was too close to and derivative of the famous melody itself and can't be extracted easily from the original for accurate memorization by children or by most anyone who ever learned "Happy Birthday to You" first.
 The only chance of it ever replacing the copyrighted song is if the original is wiped from the face of the planet so future generations would not conflate it with HBtY.
 As for the first place entry, neither Philo nor I understand this status at all.
 Setting any musicianship and recording talent aside, it simply does not distill down into memorable, earworm material.

 Also, giving them a significant leg up, the third place winners managed to get their late submissions (after the deadline no less) posted at the top of the heap, and then their tracks were never rotated back into the boondock bottom spots as mine and other on-time entries were.
 Clearly their "post position" gained them the most public attention by default alone.